cartelclient/CUT/README.md

 Cartel Update Tool

 ## About
 This is a really simple tool.
-This just downloads the executable, rather than redownloading the rar file which contains the keybinds file and scripts folder
+This just downloads the files for you instead of manually.
+This is because I will NOT be distrubuting on Discord anymore since I got banned.

 ## Staying up to date
-CUT gets its download links from a web api, so no matter where the download moves to, you will always be able to update!
+CUT gets its download links from a web api, so no matter where the download moves to, you should always have the latest downloads!

-## Instructions
-Drag CUT.exe into the same folder as cartel.exe, you are then ready to use the update tool

 ## Downloads
 You can find pre-compiled downloads [here](https://github.com/cartelclient/CUT/releases/)